Macon-Williams/Monero-Hold-em/README.md

 # Monero Hold 'em
  This project aims to create a Texas Hold 'em game where players bet with the Monero (XMR) crypto currency.

+ Eat your beans.